Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Daniel nodded approvingly at Walsh, and Yan decided he should remember that.
 Whatever Walsh had just said it was obviously *very* important.
 He glanced at Vemik, and the young Sky-Thinker had noticed it too.

 Daar duck-nodded vigorously.
 "They’re the ones that are the *real* start down the trail of [Civilization]."
 He paused, thoughtfully, then pant-grinned happily.
 "And you can do it!
 I can see it, we all can.
 I wouldn’t *be* here if my people didn’t think you weren’t worth the time, ‘cuz being brutally honest?
 We’ve got *big* problems, too.
-The thing is, though, you’re…um…" He looked to Daniel, seemingly a loss for words.
+The thing is, though, you’re... um..."
+He looked to Daniel, seemingly a loss for words.

 "You are an impressive People," said Daniel, and that got a round of nods from all the Given-Men.
 "I think you are, man and woman, every bit a match for us and maybe, in some ways, you might one day prove our betters.
 But right now you are a *young* tribe.
 You’re not even ready to start thinking about what those deep questions *are.* And if we told you?"

 Vemik nodded solemnly.
-"Then…then we wouldn’t have learned anything for ourselves."
+"Then... then we wouldn’t have learned anything for ourselves."

 Daniel smiled.
 "We will share, Vemik," he promised.
 "We won’t keep you in the dark.
-But…we have to do this very, very carefully.
+But... we have to do this very, very carefully.
 Here."

 With a grunt, he knelt on one knee in front of Vemik and looked him right in the eye, like a man should when swearing an oath.
 "I will make a promise to you.
 I will, as best I can, help your people ask the questions for yourselves.
 We’ll help you with the details once you get the *important* parts figured out.
 But I can’t promise it will be quick, or easy, or that any of us will live to see it through."